Skip to main content

 {{ variable | filter }}

-It is possible to apply more than one filter by chaining together several pipes ( | ), as in the example below:
+It is possible to apply more than one filter by chaining several pipes (|), as in the example below:

 {{ variable | filter1 | filter2 }}

-In the above example the variable value is modified by filter1 and then modified by filter2.
+In the above example, the variable value is modified by filter1 and then modified by filter2.

-Check the example of the default capitalize filter:
+Example of the default capitalize filter:

 {{ name | capitalize }}

-• pascalcase: Converts strings to PascalCase format.
+• pascalcase: converts strings to PascalCase format.

-• camelcase: Converts strings to camelCase format.
+• camelcase: converts strings to camelCase format.

-• kebabcase: Converts strings to kebab-case format.
+• kebabcase: converts strings to kebab-case format.

-• cobolcase: Converts strings to COBOL-CASE format.
+• cobolcase: converts strings to COBOL-CASE format.

-• snakecase: Converts strings to snake_case format.
+• snakecase: converts strings to snake_case format.

-• macrocase: Converts strings to MACRO_CASE format.
+• macrocase: converts strings to MACRO_CASE format.

-# {{ "string value" |regex_replace("substring pattern", "replacement string") }}
+# {{ "string value" | regex_replace("substring pattern", "replacement string") }}

-{{ "Hello World"|regex_replace("Hello", "Goodbye") }}
+{{ "Hello World" | regex_replace("Hello", "Goodbye") }}

 -> Goodbye World

-# {{ "string value" |regex_replace("substring pattern", "replacement string", count) }}
+# {{ "string value" | regex_replace("substring pattern", "replacement string", count) }}

-{{ "aaathree"|replace("a", "two", 2) }}
+{{ "aaathree" | regex_replace("a", "two", 2) }}

 -> two, two, athree

-You can use variables that contain the value to be replaced:
+You can use variables that contain the value to be replaced.

-Consider that the variable hello_word has the value "dogs, cats, birds";
+Consider that the variable hello_world has the value "dogs, cats, birds":

-# {{ variable|regelex_replace('substring pattern', 'replacement string')}}
+# {{ variable | regex_replace('substring pattern', 'replacement string') }}

-{{ hello_world|regex_replace('birds', 'humans') }}
+{{ hello_world | regex_replace('birds', 'humans') }}

--> docs, cats, humans
+-> dogs, cats, humans

-Consider that the variable hello_word has the value 'burger';
+Consider that the variable hello_world has the value "burger":

-# {{ string value or variable | regex_replace(define group pattern, replacement string group)}}
+# {{ string value or variable | regex_replace(define group pattern, replacement string group) }}

-{{ hello_world|regex_replace('((\w+\s*)+)', 'cheese\1y') }}
+{{ hello_world | regex_replace('((\w+\s*)+)', 'cheese\1y') }}

 -> cheeseburger